sharetribe/flex-docs/src/docs/howto-users-and-authentication/enable-facebook-login/index.md

   marketplace to Facebook and let's Facebook know that users from your marketplace are allowed to authenticate themselves using the Facebook login.
-- **Create an identity provider client in Flex Console** Identity provider (IdP) client is what let's Flex know that the users of your marketplace are allowed to use the Facebook app you created to log into your marketplace.
+- **Create an identity provider client in Sharetribe Console** Identity provider (IdP) client is what let's Sharetribe know that the users of your marketplace are allowed to use the Facebook app you created to log into your marketplace.
 - **Configure Sharetribe Web Template** A few attributes from the Facebook app will need to be configured to your Sharetribe Web Template so that it can perform the login flow via Facebook.